-The first requirement of the National Electrical Code is that all installations must be performed "in a neat and workmanlike manner."
+The first requirement of the National Electrical Code is that all installations must be performed "in a neat and workman-like manner."
 In other words, all electrical installation requirements presuppose an installer who is concerned, informed, and thinking.
-Without this prerequisite, any other requirements are almost worthless.
+Without this prerequisite, any other requirements are close to worthless.
+This requirement gives the inspector a lot of discretion to make broad interpretations.
+And as unpleasant as that can be at times, it is necessary.
+Even as comprehensive as the Code is, it cannot encompass all human actions.
+So, the inspector must have some room for judgment based upon circumstances.